Q&A-NY billionaire Charles Cohen's tips for surviving tough businesses

 By Chris Taylor

-NEW YORK, June 12 Next time you are in Manhattan, take a look around, and you will see the fingerprints of Charles Cohen pretty much everywhere.
+NEW YORK, June 12 (Reuters) - Next time you are in Manhattan, take a look around, and you will see the fingerprints of Charles Cohen pretty much everywhere.

 As the president and CEO of Cohen Brothers Realty, the corporation started by his father and uncles, the 65-year-old billionaire has been involved in the construction and management of countless Manhattan addresses, from Grand Central Plaza at 622 Third Avenue to International Plaza at 750 Lexington.